emad-elsaid/emad-elsaid.github.io/Video Making Process.md

 # General

-+ No stock photos, videos or music. every elements is either original or bought from the creator
++ No stock photos, videos or music. every element is either original or bought from the creator

 # Topic Sourcing